thirdweb-dev/react/docs/react.thirdwebproviderprops.walletconnectors.md

 ## ThirdwebProviderProps.walletConnectors property

-An array of connector types (strings) or [WalletConnector](./react.walletconnector.md) objects that the dApp supports If not provided, will default to metamask (injected), wallet connect and walletlink (coinbase wallet) with sensible defaults
+An array of connector types (strings) or wallet connector objects that the dApp supports If not provided, will default to metamask (injected), wallet connect and walletlink (coinbase wallet) with sensible defaults

 <b>Signature:</b>